 The CWL a National organization, with it’s National office in Winnipeg.
 There are over 1300 “parish based” CWL councils spread across Canada.
 There are 11 Provincial Councils and most are divided into Arch/dioceses Councils.
 Each Arch/diocese council has an elected executive.
 In some of the larger Archdioceses there is further division by regions.
-Depending in which province the parish councils resides, it may be part of a region, an arch/diocese or report directly to the provincial council as is the case in PEI.
+Depending in which province the parish councils resides, it may be part of a region, a diocese or report directly to the provincial council as is the case in PEI.

-The Toronto Archdiocese Council is comprised of seven regions including Durham; Humber Valley; Northern; North York; Peel; Scarborough and Toronto.
+The Toronto Diocesan Council is comprised of seven regions including Durham; Humber Valley; Northern; North York; Peel; Scarborough and Toronto.
 There are 98 councils spread across the regions with 7,400+ members.
 Each region has its own executive lead by a Regional Chair.
-The Chairs are appointed by the Toronto Archdiocesan President and then each Chair appoints her own regional executive.
+The Chairs are appointed by the Toronto Diocesan President and then each Chair appoints her own regional executive.
 The seven Regional Chairs sit at the Toronto Archdiocesan Council executive table to represent the members in their parish councils.

-The Purpose of the Toronto Archdiocesan Council:
+The Purpose of the Toronto Diocesan Council:

 To implement The Catholic Women's League objectives and policy in the Toronto Archdiocese,